ecederstrand/py-syncset/README.rst

 Usage
 ~~~~~
 Let's say we want to maintain a local copy of some web pages.
-We let the ``Last-Modified``HTTP header decide when a page
+We let the ``Last-Modified`` HTTP header decide when a page
 has changed.
 We'll use ``date`` values in the following, for the sake of brevity.

 Our URL caching code could have lots of extra functionality.
-Let's assume here that out main class is ``WebPage``.
+Let's assume here that our main class is ``WebPage``.

 First, we want to tell ``syncset`` what we consider a unique ID and a revision (changekey).
 We create a minimal wrapper
 class that inherits ``SyncSetMember`` and makes ``url`` the unique ID and ``last_modified`` the changekey.